If you have any questions, or want more information on global data center decommissioning, contact us today.

-Forbes estimated the amount of data being generated each day to be 2.5 quintillion bytes.1 These numbers are staggering, and only projected to grow.
-Globally, in a year there were more than 11.6 million new servers shipped out for use between 2017 and 2018.
-This was followed by the worldwide server market revenue growing 38.6 percent in the first quarter of 2018, according to IDC.
+Forbes estimated the amount of data being generated each day to be 2.5 quintillion bytes.
+These numbers are staggering, and only projected to grow.
+In fact, worldwide server shipments grew 14 percent year over year to just over 3.4 million units in 4Q19.

 An evolving industry